In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 11. Doesn’t Like To Waste Time

-They understand the value of their time.
+Great leaders understand the value of their time.
 They know that sitting around a table talking is not the same as taking action.

 Great leaders know the Pareto Principle: 20% of invested input creates 80% of the results, or roughly 80% of the effects come from 20% of the causes.

 This is very common in the workplace, where only 20% of employees carry out 80% of the workload.
-The other 80% of people are usually time wasters indulging in idle chit-chat and goofing around on Social Media.
+The other 80% of people are usually time wasters, indulging in idle chit-chat and goofing around on Social Media.

-12. Life Experience
+12. They Have Life Experience

 Life gives you experiences just by being alive; the more life you live, the more skills you will have.
 Exceptional ones start young in their positions and learn through experience what they need to change to become great.

-13. Proactive
+13. They Are Proactive Leaders

 Through life experience, they know what to avoid and how to handle challenging situations confidently.